leonardoharth/data_analysis_portfolio/index.md

 <img src="images/pbn.jpg?raw=true"/>

-In this project, [Jane Christen](https://www.linkedin.com/in/jane-christen-b62a5653/ "Jane") and I modeled the demand for different services offered by the Seattle's Aging and Disability Service.
-We built a set of four logistic regressions to understand the likelihhod of elder citizens needing services is the future based on demographics and survey information from previous service users.
+In this project, [Jane Christen](https://www.linkedin.com/in/jane-christen-b62a5653/ "Jane") and I modeled the demand for different services offered by Seattle's Aging and Disability Service.
+We built a set of four logistic regressions to understand the likelihood of elder citizens needing services in the future based on demographics and survey information from previous service users.

 - [CLICK HERE TO SEE THE PROJECT'S SUMMARY PRESENTATION](/pdf/PBN_presentation.pdf)